panrg/questions/draft-irtf-panrg-questions.md

-node-level information for the topology through each network would maximize information about the individual components of the path at the endpoints at the expense of making internal network topology universally public, which may be in conflict with the business goals of each network’s operator.
+node-level information for the topology through each network would maximize information about the individual components of the path at the endpoints at the expense of making internal network topology universally public, which may be in conflict with the business goals of each network's operator.

 The first question: how are path properties defined and represented?